-- Edit the install/deployment.properties file to update the JBossAS and JBossESB location settings. - From the install folder, run: ant deploy -Ddatabase=.... to deploy RiftSaw to JBossAS.
-The list of available databases, and how they should be configured, is explained in the following sub-section. - If JBossESB has been installed, then run: ant deploy-esb-examples to install the BPEL/ESB examples into the JBossESB samples/quickstart folder.
+- Edit the install/deployment.properties file to update the JBossAS and JBossESB location settings. - From the install folder, run: ant deploy -Ddatabase=... -Dws.stack=... -Dws.version=... to deploy RiftSaw to JBossAS, specifying a database and mandating the upgrade of the web service stack for JBossAS.
+The list of available databases, and how they should be configured, is explained in the next sub-section; the list of options for update of the web service stack is discussed in the one following it.